cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Such an index may be derived from information in tags and their content as well as from CBOR simple values.

+If, during unpacking, an index is used that referencing an item outside the size of the table in use, this MAY be treated as an error by the unpacker and abort the unpacking.
+Alternatively, the unpacker MAY provide the special value `1112(undefined)` (the simple value >undefined< as per Section 5.7 of -cbor, enclosed in the tag 1112) to the application and leave the error handling to the application.
+An unpacker SHOULD document which of these two alternatives has been chosen.

 ## Referencing Shared Items

 Shared items are stored in the shared item table of the Current Set.